Sir Georg Solti International Conductors' Competition

-The Sir Georg Solti International Conductors' Competition is a German competition for conductors that occurs biennially in Frankfurt, at the Alte Oper.
+The Sir Georg Solti International Conductors' Competition was a German competition for conductors that occurs biennially in Frankfurt, at the Alte Oper.
 The cooperating music organisations are the Frankfurter Opern- und Museumsorchester and the hr-Sinfonieorchester.
 The competition was founded in memory of Sir Georg Solti, who led the Frankfurt Opera during 1952–1961.
-The patroness of the competition for many years was Valerie, Lady Solti, the widow of Sir Georg Solti.
+The patroness of the competition for many years was Valerie, Lady Solti, who died in 2021, the widow of Sir Georg Solti.

+The Hungarian Solti International Conducting Competition launches 2026 in Budapest organized by Müpa.